M66B/FairEmail/docs/FAQ-de-rAT.md

 <br />

-<a name="faq147"></a>
+<a name="faq147" mark="crwd-mark"></a>
 **(147) What should I know about third party versions?**

 You likely came here because you are using a third party build of FairEmail.

-There is **only support** on the latest Play store version, the latest GitHub release and the F-Droid build, but **only if** the version number of the F-Droid build is the same as the version number of the latest GitHub release.
+Es gibt **nur Unterstützung** für die neueste PlayStore-Version, die neueste GitHub-Version und den neuesten F-Droid-Build, aber **nur, wenn** die Versionsnummer des F-Droid-Builds identisch mit der Versionsnummer des letzten GitHub-Releases ist.

 F-Droid builds irregularly, which can be problematic when there is an important update.
 Therefore you are advised to switch to the GitHub release.

 The F-Droid version is built from the same source code, but signed differently.
-This means that all features are available in the F-Droid version too, except for using the Gmail quick setup wizard because Google approved (and allows) one app signature only.
+Das bedeutet, dass alle Funktionen auch in der F-Droid-Version verfügbar sind, mit Ausnahme der Verwendung des Assistenten zur schnellen Einrichtung von Google Mail, da Google nur eine Signatur erlaubt (und zulässt).
 For all other email providers, OAuth access is only available in Play Store versions and Github releases, as the email providers only permit the use of OAuth for official builds.

 Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.